TIGRLab/documentation/docs/data/introduction/Datalad.md

 # Who is this for?
-  - Anyone who will access the data stored in `/archive`
+  - Anyone who will access the data stored in the `/archive`
-  - Anyone who will run pipelines that will output data into `/archive`
+  - Anyone who will run pipelines that will output data for the `/archive`
-  - Anyone who will want to use datasets from `/archive` for private analysis
+  - Anyone who will want to use datasets from the `/archive` for private analysis

 This document briefly describes the usage and purpose of [DataLad](https://www.datalad.org/), the system used in Kimel Lab for versioning and tracking both processed and unprocessed research data.